p2c2e/p2c2e.github.io/_posts/blog/2017-07-19-paradoxes.md

 It has been variously extended to explain thread dead-locks due to resource contention etc.

 # Pigeon hole principle
-This seemingly innocuous principle states that : If there are say 10 pigeons and 9 pigeon holes (exactly fits one pigeon each), there will always be 1 pigeon left-over after they pigeons are accommodated.
+This seemingly innocuous principle states that : If there are say 10 pigeons and 9 pigeon holes (each fits only one pigeon), there will always be 1 pigeon left-over after the pigeons are accommodated.

 This is a principle from Discrete Mathematics.
 Though not directly relatable to computer science, it is very useful in proving algorithm bounds, limits on solutions ('no more than X satisfy some criteria') etc.